This concept can be better understood by examining Kantian doctrine, where—surprisingly—this anthropocentrism rooted in subjectivism emerges.

-Indeed, Kant asserts that nothing is an end in itself, except the reasonable being, who must therefore be treated not only as a means, but also as an end (this is the second formulation of his categorical imperative): Man—and in general every rational being—exists as an end in himself and not merely as a means to be used by this or that will at its discretion 1.
+Kant asserts that nothing is an end in itself except the rational being, who must therefore be regarded not merely as a means but also as an end (the second formulation of his categorical imperative): Man—and in general every rational being—exists as an end in himself and not merely as a means to be used by this or that will at its discretion

-Everything else, i.e. everything other than man, and beyond that, reasonable natures (angels perhaps?), are merely means.
-If we are familiar with the relationship Kant establishes between value and end, we understand that this means that only man has an absolute value, while things and other beings only have a conditional, relative value.
+Everything else—meaning all things other than humanity and, potentially, other rational beings (such as angels?)—serves merely as a means.
+Given Kant’s relationship between value and ends, this implies that only humanity possesses absolute value, whereas other beings and things have merely conditional, relative value.
 Relative to whom?
-Man, i.e. the centre of the universe: The value of any objects to be obtained through our actions is always conditional.
-Beings whose existence depends not on our will but on nature, if they are not rational beings, have only relative value as means, and are therefore called ‘things’ [Sachen]; whereas rational beings are called ‘persons’, because their nature already marks them out as ends in themselves (i.e. as not to be used merely as means) 2.
+Humanity, considered the centre of the universe: The value of any objects to be obtained through our actions is always conditional.
+Beings whose existence depends not on our will but on nature, if they are not rational beings, have only relative value as means, and are therefore called ‘things’ [Sachen]; whereas rational beings are called ‘persons’, because their nature already marks them out as ends in themselves (i.e. as not to be used merely as means)

-Kant thus affirms this unheard-of proposition: only man has value: [persons] are objective ends, i.e. things [Dinge] whose existence is an end in itself.
+Kant thus posits this unprecedented proposition: only humanity has value: [Persons] are objective ends, i.e. things [Dinge] whose existence is an end in itself.
 It is indeed an irreplaceable end: you can’t substitute for it something else to which it would be merely a means.
-If there were no such ends in themselves, nothing of absolute value could be found 3.
+If there were no such ends in themselves, nothing of absolute value could be found

-What is remarkable is that it seems that Kant uses a classic subjectivist argument, i.e. a Hobbesian one, to ground this idea: value is not in the world, but is generated by human desire: All of the ends—material ends—that a rational being voluntarily sets before himself as things to be achieved through his conduct are merely relative, for their value comes solely from how they relate to the particular way in which the subject’s faculty of desire is constituted 4.
+Remarkably, Kant appears to employ a classic subjectivist argument—specifically a Hobbesian one—to support this idea: value is not inherent in the world but is generated by human desire: All of the ends—material ends—that a rational being voluntarily sets before himself as things to be achieved through his conduct are merely relative, for their value comes solely from how they relate to the particular way in which the subject’s faculty of desire is constituted

-In other words: this or that thing has value only because I desire it; when this is no longer the case, it loses all value.
-As we can see, Kant is developing a subjectivist position here.
-The answer to the question of whether Kant is a subjectivist will vary according to the importance attached to this passage.
+In other words, a thing has value only because it is desired; when it is no longer desired, it loses all value.
+Thus, Kant seems to develop a subjectivist stance here.
+Whether Kant can be considered a subjectivist ultimately depends on the significance attributed to this passage.

-What does emerge, however, is the unprecedented anthropocentrism of creative subjectivism, which empties the universe of all its values, ascribing them to man and giving him the power to give them as he sees fit, to whatever he wants: One claims to call into question values, reverse or transmute them; in fact, one claims to create values, since the promethean subjectivity of man is considered to have an ability which, up to now, was attributed only to God: the creation from nothingness 6.
+What does emerge, however, is the unprecedented anthropocentrism of creative subjectivism, which strips the universe of inherent values, ascribes them to humanity, and grants humanity the power to assign them as it sees fit: One claims to call into question values, reverse or transmute them; in fact, one claims to create values, since the promethean subjectivity of man is considered to have an ability which, up to now, was attributed only to God: the creation from nothingness

-We can see that the condemnation of subjectivism as anthropocentrism, on the one hand, and as nihilism, on the other, already appears in Hegel, in a completely different context: for him, it is a question of condemning Fichtean idealism (Fichte's subjective idealism, not absolute idealism).
-We shall see how his critique intersects with ours.
+We note that the critique of subjectivism as both anthropocentrism and nihilism appears earlier in Hegel, albeit in a different context: for Hegel, it involves a condemnation of Fichtean idealism—specifically Fichte’s subjective, not absolute, idealism.
+We shall examine how his critique aligns with ours.

 1. Groundwork of the Metaphysics of Morals, 2nd section